willgroves/NYCTaxi.me/README.md

 1. a webserver and
 2. a map tile server component -- for UI display of maps with Leaflet

-What is neeeded to deploy?
+What is needed to deploy?

 1. run webserver in TaxiFrontend/ from run.py
   * It is expected that there are data files in